US Fulbright Logo

 In-Country Orientation

-Grantee beginning their grant in October can participate in the one-to-two-day orientation program organized by the Fulbright Commission in mid-October with the other grantees.
+Grantee beginning their grant in October can participate in the two-to-three-day orientation program organized by the Fulbright Commission in early October with the other grantees.

 An online pre-departure orientation will be offered approximately two months before departure.